mcraiha/AUDALF/SPECIFICATIONS.md

 ### Value type ID

 This is ALWAYS *unsigned 64 bit integer*.
 Options are defined in types section.

-### Value length

-This is ALWAYS 64 bit unsigned integer that tells how many bytes the value takes.
-Can be 0 in certain cases, e.g. with empty string.
-Value length max (0xFF 0xFF 0xFF 0xFF 0xFF 0xFF 0xFF 0xFF) means that value is NULL.
+If this is 0 (special type) then it means that value is NULL and next 8 bytes (64 bits) is another type ID that defines the format.

 ### Actual value bytes

 Value length amount of bytes that can be used as value for dictionary entry.
-Since length can be 0 or NULL, these bytes might not exist at all
+Since value type ID can be NULL, these bytes might not exist at all.